markasoftware/i405-tunnel/docs/interstate-circuits.md

 ## Correlation attacks between hops 1 and 3

 I405 is designed so that the cleartext tunneled traffic does not affect the traffic visible to adversaries on hop 1.
-However, the way that I405 tunnels the packets might mean that if you forward raw network pacekts all the way through the circuit, then an observer monitoring both hops 1 and 3 can use subtle techniques to correlate the two hops.
+However, if you forward raw network packets all the way through the circuit, an observer monitoring both hops 1 and 3 can use subtle techniques to correlate the two hops.
 I'm going to explain how, and then recommend that you **do not an Interstate Circuit to forward raw end-to-end network traffic**.
 Instead, I'll recommend using a "layer-7 proxy", such as a remote desktop server, on the guard node to help decorrelate the hop 1 and hop 3 traffic.

 The rest of this section is optional reading if you want to learn the details of how hop 1 and 3 traffic might be correlated.